jpulse-net/jpulse-framework/developers.md

 This change exemplifies the framework's commitment to clean architecture and developer-friendly design patterns.

 ### Internationalization System (W-002)

+#### Problem Statement
+The `i18n.js` module, while providing core internationalization functionality, was located directly within the `webapp/translations/` directory, making it less aligned with the `utils/` directory intended for common, non-MVC specific utilities.
+Additionally, the `lang-` prefix on translation files (e.g., `lang-en.conf`) was verbose and could be simplified.

+#### Solution Architecture
+The `i18n.js` module has been moved to `webapp/utils/` to centralize common utility logic.
+Correspondingly, the language files have been renamed to a simpler format (e.g., `en.conf`), and the module's loading logic updated to dynamically discover and parse these new filenames.

+#### Key Benefits Achieved
+1.  **Improved Project Structure**: `i18n.js` now resides in `webapp/utils/`, clearly identifying it as a shared utility.
+The `webapp/translations/` directory is now solely focused on holding the language-specific `.conf` data files.
+2.  **Simplified File Naming**: Removing the `lang-` prefix from translation files (e.g., `en.conf`) reduces verbosity and improves file management readability.
+3.  **Enhanced Maintainability**: A more logical file organization makes it easier for developers to locate and manage i18n-related code and data.
+4.  **Dynamic Loading**: The `i18n.js` module automatically adapts to the new file naming convention for translation files, requiring no manual updates when adding new languages.

+#### Migration Impact
+- **File Move**: `webapp/translations/i18n.js` moved to `webapp/utils/i18n.js`.
+- **File Renaming**: `webapp/translations/lang-en.conf` renamed to `webapp/translations/en.conf`, and similar for other language files.
+- **Import Paths Updated**: All files importing `i18n.js` (`app.js`, `controller/auth.js`, `controller/config.js`, `controller/user.js`, `controller/view.js`, `tests/helpers/test-utils.js`) have had their import paths adjusted.
+- **Loading Logic Updated**: The `loadTranslations` function in `webapp/utils/i18n.js` was updated to recognize the new translation file naming convention (`*.conf`).

 #### Translation Engine (`webapp/translations/i18n.js`)
 ```javascript